 It’s all fine and dandy to assume everyone should logically max out their 401(k) or at least save 20% of their after tax income until retirement, but this is seldom the case.

-With consent from my clients, let me share several case studies to illustrate some points.
+With consent from my clients, let me share several case studies on retirement balances to illustrate some points.
 I’ll also highlight one reader’s e-mail feedback about the topic as well as my own example.
 Names are changed for privacy reasons.

 Sally is 32 years old, and makes $75,000 + bonus as a medical equipment sales rep. Sally got her Master’s degree in healthcare, and graduated with $27,000 in debt at the age of 24.
 She pays about $500 a month in student loans which she plans to pay off in 10 years tops.

-After seven and a half years of working at a reputable firm, Sally has $70,000 in her 401(k) compared to a recommended $127,000 after eight years of work experience according to my guide.
+After seven and a half years of working at a reputable firm, Sally’s 401(k) retirement balance is $70,000 compared to a recommended $127,000 after eight years of work experience according to my guide.

 Susie is 34 years old, single and makes $150,000 + bonus as a VP at an investment bank based in San Francisco.
 She’s been working for 12 consecutive years out of college.
 In between years 10 and 12, Susie took a 1.5 year hiatus to become a baker during the financial crisis.

 She was burned out and wanted to try something new.
 But, after spending $25,000 for tuition, missing out on 1.5 years worth of income, and getting screamed at while making only $10 an hour, she realized being a baker at a restaurant was not for her.
 “If I’m going to get yelled at making $10 an hour, I might as well make a lot of money!”
 Susie joked.